m-s-grab/crowdfunding_research/README.md

+# Crowdfunding Campaign Analysis for Tabletop Games

+This repository contains the scripts used for my thesis research:
+**"Success Factors in Crowdfunding Campaigns for Tabletop Games"**

+The goal of this project is to analyze the relationship between various linguistic and stylistic features of Kickstarter campaign titles/subtitles and the likelihood of campaign success.

 **Repository Structure**
 - /data – Contains:
   - A few example `.csv` files that were already preprocessed (e.g., final campaign states updated).